-- Hosting webinars and blogs to raise awareness of population issues and research findings in a global public audience.
+- Hosting webinars and podcasts to raise awareness of population issues and research findings in the U.S. and internationally

-CPIPR is connected to the research community through its advisory group.
+CPIPR is connected to the research community through its advisory committee.

 CPIPR is funded by a grant from the Eunice Kennedy Shriver National Institute of Child Health and Human Development.

 Director, Center for Public Information on Population Research